Connect with a certified trainer for free

 Non-operative treatment

-• X-rays taken intermittently to monitor how well your finger is healing
+• Periodic X-rays to monitor healing progress

 Metacarpal Fracture